-Though, when the second half began she signed up, and read John Donne’s “Death Be Not Proud,” which she had memorized for school years prior.
+However, when the second half began she signed up, and read John Donne’s “Death Be Not Proud,” which she had memorized for school years prior.

 Other students read their own created poems about love.

-Mariah Laurell read a love poem she had written when she was 13.
+Maria Laurell read a love poem she had written when she was 13.

 Some religious themes were tied into the main topic of the night.

 “Footprints in the Sand,” a poem about walking with God for reassurance of life, was read at one point.

 Writing Fellow Brittanie Bruck also read her original poem titled “Courage.”

 The piece was inspired by C.S.
 Lewis saying that courage isn’t just a virtue but, at the testing point, every virtue.

 “It seemed like it would turn into a bit of a prayer, like a battle cry kind of prayer,” she said.